 Dr Clayman's Experience in Thyroid Surgery

 Dr. Clayman has performed more than four hundred thyroid cancer operations per year for over twenty years among patients ranging from 6 months to 100+ years of age.
 Nearly half of Dr. Clayman’s patients have undergone failed initial surgery for their thyroid cancer by another surgeon or have recurrent, persistent, or aggressive thyroid cancer.
 If it pertains to thyroid surgery or thyroid cancer, there is likely nothing that he hasn’t seen.
+Dr. Clayman has also written the Atlas of Head and Neck Surgery which is used by residents and fellows across the globe in their endocrine surgery training.
+What patients say about their surgeons is also important.
+See our reviews and 5 star ratings on Healthgrades as well as our many reviews on Google as well.

 The Clayman Thyroid Cancer Center: A better model for thyroid cancer care.